bcgov/GDX-Analytics-Looker-Redshift_Admin_By_AWS/README.md

 This Looker Block originates from https://github.com/llooker/blocks_redshift_admin.

 The GDX analytics team will be the main contributors to this project currently.
-They will also maintain the code as well.
+They will maintain the code as well.

 ## License